Tax relief explained

 - Professional fees and subscriptions: If you’re required by your company to subscribe to approved organisations, you may be eligible for tax relief.

-- Working from home: You can claim tax relief if your company has asked you to work from home.
+- Working from home: You may be able to retrospectively claim working from home tax relief if you were required to work from home during the pandemic in 2020/21 and 2021/22.
+However, you can only claim working from home tax relief for the current 2023/24 tax year if your job requires you to live far away from your office or your employer does not have an office.
 Tax relief can be applied to extra bills you may need to pay, such as telephone, electricity and internet.

 - Buying other equipment: Some equipment you need for work, such as a computer, is eligible for tax relief.